Click on the labels below to open and close the description window containing policy information.

 NO HOODED SWEATSHIRTS.

 Uniform polo shirt must be worn under all sweatshirts.
-Collar from uniform shirt must show.
+Collar from the uniform shirt must be visible.

 Socks must be visible above top of shoe and must be at least above the ball of the ankle.

 Solid colors only: blue, black, or white and they must be matching.

 Girls may wear tights under their uniform skirt/jumper in the winter months, but they may only be solid white, navy, or black.

 Plaid Jumpers and Skirts: Girls Only (St. John the Baptist pattern)

 Jumpers and skirts may be worn by girls in grades K-8.

 Jumpers – only Schoolbelles and Land’s End brands are acceptable.

 Skirts – only Schoolbelles, Land’s End, and other stores such as JC Penney (with the St. John pattern) are acceptable.

 Length must be no shorter than 3 inches above the knee when kneeling.